 Don’t forget YouTube.
 It’s still the world’s second biggest search engine and owned by Google, so it’s an effective way for your brand video to be found via search.

 In a recent study of the top 100 brands on YouTube, viewership and engagement on the channel were on the up.
-Subscriptions were up 47% year on year, views were up 85%, and brand owned channels were receiving 10 times more likes than dislikes.
+Subscriptions were up 47% year on year, views were up 85%, and brand-owned channels were receiving 10 times more likes than dislikes.

 Increase engagement with a strong thumbnail, manage the structure of your YouTube channel, and optimise your videos for SEO.
-The survey mentioned above discovered that brands were seeding content mid-week to capitilise on higher traffic at the weekend, but we advise testing what works for your audience.
+The survey mentioned above discovered that brands were seeding content mid-week to capitalise on higher traffic at the weekend, but we advise testing what works for your audience.

 Tools to help post your social videos